 A computed tomography scan, usually referred to as a CT scan, is a computer-controlled X-ray procedure that gives physicians a detailed view of the internal structures and tissues of the body.
 The procedure is commonly used to diagnose diseases and evaluate traumatic injuries.
 A thoracic CT scan focuses on the patient’s chest (or thorax) and is used to provide images of the heart, lungs, and upper abdominal area.

 Certain CT scans require the use of a contrast dye, which is typically delivered orally or intravenously, to highlight certain areas or tissues and provide additional clarity and detail in the image.
 CT scans are generally ordered and performed “with contrast” or “without contrast” depending on the clinical situation.

 Sometimes, a CT scan is performed both without contrast and then with contrast, known as a “combined” or “with and without contrast” scan.
 Such combined CT scans are the subject of this report.

 About the measure

-The measure aims to identify and reduce overuse of combined chest CT scans.
+The measure aims to identify and reduce the overuse of combined chest CT scans.
 Combined CT scans (with and without contrast) expose patients to double the X-ray radiation of a single scan.
-While sometimes clinically necessary, combination CT scans generally increase patient risk with little benefit.
+While sometimes clinically necessary, combined CT scans generally increase patient risk with little benefit.